fritz-dutz/eidos/README.md

 Knowledge workers spend their whole day in a browser.
 It is basically our OS.
 And right now it has little personality, little memory, little taste.

-eidos is our answer to that.
 Not another AI browser that automates tasks for you — but one that thinks *with* you.
 Intent-aware, not prompt-driven.
 A browser that reads your attention, learns your workflows, and compounds over time.

 The six things we are building toward: